MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.md

 ### Create a service connection to access Azure resources

-Next, you will create a service connection in Azure DevOps which will allow you to deploy and access resources in your Azure subscription.
+You will need to create a service connection in Azure DevOps which will allow you to deploy and access resources in your Azure subscription.

+1. Start a web browser, navigate to the Azure DevOps portal `https://aex.dev.azure.com`.

+1. Sign in to the Azure DevOps organization.

+   > **Note**: If this is the first time you are signing in to the Azure DevOps organization, you will be prompted create your profile and accept the terms of service, and then select **Continue**.

-1. Start a web browser, navigate to the Azure DevOps portal with the **eShopOnWeb** project open and select **Project settings** in the bottom left corner of the portal.
+1. Open **eShopOnWeb** project, and select **Project settings** in the bottom left corner of the portal.

 1. Select the **Service connections** under Pipelines, and then select **Create service connection** button.